 A vaccine for the H1N1 virus that caused the swine flu is now included in the annual flu vaccine.

-This disease has become a major pandemic in our time.
+This disease has become a major pandemic in our time (as of March 2022).
 After over 2 years of social disruption, economic loss, and general hardship, some scientists are now saying that COVID-19 may soon become an endemic disease in the US.
 This would mean that the disease will be with us for a long time but at a much lower frequency of outbreaks in our population.

 Top of Epidemic, Pandemic, and Endemic